gregness/gregness.github.io/_posts/2025-02-08-serve-static-assets-with-one-line.md

 ---
 title:
 layout: post
 tags: [macos, static assets, ruby, localhost]
 ---
 I'll show you how to serve static assets with just one line.
-Granted you are using macOS.
+Granted you are using [macOS](https://www.apple.com/macos).

-Run this command in a directory where you want to serve static assets from:
+Run this command in the terminal where you want to serve static assets from:

 {% highlight ruby %}
 ruby -run -e httpd . -p 3000